battibatch/battibatch/docs/books/PragmaticProgrammer/PragmaticProgrammer.md

 Problems can pop up any where resources are mutable:
 - files, DBs, external services, etc.

-Random failures are ofthen concurrency issues.
+Random failures are of then concurrency issues.

-### Topic 35:
+### Topic 35: Actors and Process

 ### Topic 36: